Daniel-Muntean4/TMPS/lab2_report.md

 * This is a an adapter, for the scientific complex expressions using lambda functions.
+It gets the string inpput and uses the methods for calculating the scientific expressions, from the class ScientificCalculator

 ```